yurigushiken/pdf-to-notion/readme.md

 # Ignore metadata.csv but keep example_metadata.csv
 metadata/metadata.csv

-# Ignore all PDFs and text files but keep the directories
+# Ignore all PDFs and subdirectories within PDFs but keep the PDFs directory
 PDFs/*
 !PDFs/.gitkeep

+# Ignore all text files and subdirectories within txt but keep the txt directory
 txt/*
 !txt/.gitkeep